YusufCURUM/UlasimKartSistemi/README.md

 zorunda kalmayacaklardır.

 These Notebooks Use php Language Withe Laravel Framewok As Backend.
-And html,CSS and javascript As frontend.
+And html,CSS and javascript As Frontend.